 Proteolytic enzymes aid in digestion and reduce inflammation.
 They do this by reducing the thickness of the blood and improving circulation.
-This helps deliver nutrients to the tissues more efficiently while also removing waste products that can cause muscle soreness.
+This helps deliver nutrients to the tissues more efficiently while also removing waste products that cause muscle soreness.

 You can buy these enzymes at your local pharmacy or health food store.
 Or, chow down on some fresh papaya or pineapple post-workout!